 Other types of business tax in Russia

 Companies operating in Russia may be liable to pay a number of other taxes depending on the nature of their businesses.
-Among these taxes are:
+Among these taxes are the following:

 - Trade levy

-New rules apply to property tax calculations as of 2020; it is, therefore, advisable to consult a tax specialist to determine your company’s unique position.
+New rules apply to property tax calculations as of 2020.
+Therefore, it is advisable to consult a tax specialist.

 Social security contributions within Russia

 Russian employers are not eligible for payroll taxes but must pay social security contributions.
-These payments go to the federal budget, the State Pension Fund, the Social Insurance Fund and Medical Insurance Fund.
+The contributions add up to around 30%.
+These payments go to the federal budget, the State Pension Fund, the Social Insurance Fund, and Medical Insurance Fund.
 The following payments apply for all employees:

 - Medical Insurance Fund: 5.1% of the total salary.